Xi urges Hong Kong to get control as COVID-19 cases surge

 People who test positive are required to quarantine either in hospitals if they have serious symptoms or in government-run facilities for light or asymptomatic cases.
 The record number of new cases, driven by the highly transmissible omicron variant, has led to the current overcrowding.

-Some Hong Kong residents expressed concerns about the government’s response to the outbreak.

-“The reason why our society has become chaotic like this today is all because of this policy.
-The organizational skill of the government has made Hong Kong people feel so hopeless,” said Daisy Ho, a 70-year-old housewife.

-Yancey Yau, a 40-year-old construction worker, said the city’s hospital workers are facing heavy stress.
+Yancey Yau, a construction worker, said the city’s hospital workers are facing heavy stress.

 “They are working so hard.
 But the government is not doing what they should do,” Yau said.
 “The hospital workers are just miserable.
 I hope more citizens will support them.
 I don’t have any hope for this government.”